trggr/botsad/README.md

       . . .
       . . .]

+We turn a map into a string string P7:

+      p7 (join \newline (for [[k v] p6] (format "%s: %s" k v))) (spit (str "parsed/" id ".txt") p7)

 Step 14.
-This code turns a map P6, into a string P7:
+And save it to a file _parsed/[garden-ID].txt_

-      p7 (join \newline (for [[k v] p6] (format "%s: %s" k v))) (spit (str "parsed/" id ".txt") p7)
+      (spit (str "parsed/" id ".txt") p7)

 Step 15.
-We now print P7 to a file "parsed/1024.txt"

-      (spit (str "parsed/" id ".txt") p7)
+We take the next ID, and repeat the process starting from step 1, until all IDs are processed.
+We now have a two-dimensional array where rows correspond to each garden, and columns represent a piece of information:
+ID, Name, Latitude, etc.

 Step 16.
-After the loop through IDs is finished we now have a two-dimensional array in which each row represent one garden, and each column represent one of the keys.
-For example, all IDs are grouped together in a single column, all garden names, all latitues, and so on.

-Step 17.
-We are ready to export it to Excel, but first, due to difference in formatting of each garden, we realized that there are more than 700 keys.
-Which means the Excel will have 700 columns!
-I decided to take a little research, and counted how many times each ID is presented for each garden.
-I then decided to take top 100 keys, and discard the rest of them, assuming that they are unique to each garden, and that info can better be obtained from the page of a garden directly.
-This peace of code, extract a list of good keys.
+Due to difference in formatting of each garden, we are have about 700 keys of information.
+Some of them are junk, and before exporting the information to Excel, I calculated the frequencies of each key, and took the first 100 most used or "good" keys.
 The good key means it's shorter than 50 characters and it's among top 100 most frequent keys:

     (def allkeys (filter #(< (count %) 50) (flatten (map keys db)))) (spit "good-keys.txt" (join \newline (sort (map first (take 100 (sort-by val > (frequencies allkeys)))))))

-Step 18.
+Step 17.
 This step saves the info into Excel

     (defn export-xls [xls file]
         (let [w      (create-workbook "Gardens" xls)